photo of strawberry tiramisu slice showing interior crumbs and layers

 photo of strawberry tiramisu on marble tabletop

-Yes, but I don’t recommend it.
-If you go this route, you’ll need to thaw the frozen strawberries until they are soft.
+I don’t recommend using frozen strawberries.
+Because if you go this route, you’ll need to thaw the frozen strawberries until they are soft.
 Then, follow the instructions to combine them with the orange liqueur, balsamic vinegar, and salt.
 There’s no need to let sit for 15 minutes and macerate.
 Why?
 They’ll probably be pretty liquidy already!

 However, I don’t like using thawed frozen strawberries for this very reason.
 They make the tiramisu taste mushy and soggy!